About Us > Key Facts

 Musicals formed 48% of our performances, Pantomime 19%, Ballet 16% and Opera 3%.
 Other performances include drama, dance and comedy.

-The theatre’s growing Hippodrome Plus programme of education, access and outdoor performance doubled to over 16,000, and included projects such as the Young Carers’ summer school; the Matthew Bourne ‘Curtain Raiser’ with local colleges; workshops with the deaf-blind charity Sense and with Age Concern; and the theatre’s weekly drama classes with special needs experts, Open Theatre.
+Our growing programme of education, access and outdoor performance included projects such as the Young Carers’ summer school; the Matthew Bourne ‘Curtain Raiser’ with local colleges; workshops with the deaf-blind charity Sense and with Age Concern; and the theatre’s weekly drama classes with special needs experts, Open Theatre.

-The year also saw the first ‘Relaxed Performance’ of pantomime for a new audience of around 800; and attendance at assisted performances (including sign-language interpreted, audio-described and captioned shows), increased by over 40%.
+2013/14 also saw the first ‘Relaxed Performance’ of pantomime for a new audience of around 800, and attendance at assisted performances (including sign-language interpreted, audio-described and captioned shows) increased by over 40%.

-Behind the scenes our Conference & Events team are in demand hosting receptions for the corporate community.
-Recent events include Beiersdorf UK Ltd who held an exclusive themed dinner in the Patrick Centre for over 150 guests using the latest technology to project stunning images of international landmarks onto the studio walls and the hugely successful two day ISAN Biennial Conference for over 170 delegates from all over the UK.
+Recent events run by our Conference & Events team include Beiersdorf UK Ltd who held an exclusive themed dinner in the Patrick Centre for over 150 guests using the latest technology to project stunning images of international landmarks onto the studio walls; and the hugely successful two day ISAN Biennial Conference for over 170 delegates from all over the UK.
 The Independent Street Arts Network occupied all areas of the theatre with keynote speakers from international festivals and the Paralympic Games.

 Recalling Constantin Brancusi’s Endless Column, Liz Rideal’s Light Column, functions as a visual glass conduit between the architectural levels of the theatre building.
 The outer wall, Glass Drapes, reflects and echoes the column, an independent yet connected work in translucent repetitious form.